Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 * (NEW) Thunder Lance - use your grapple to launch grenades.
 Launched grenades have extra range and deal double damage to targets they impact directly.
 * Battlelord - now has 5 turn cooldown instead of 1 use per mission.
 Fixed bug that allowed it to trigger only once.
 Multiple units can now use Battlelord at the same time.
 Cannot use Interrupt and Battlelord together.

+[h1]RANGER[/h1]
+[list]
+[*] Ability tree rearranged.
+[*] Phantom now additionally reduces concealment detection range by 50%.
+[*] Shadowstrike now actually applies its bonus while concealed instead of against enemies that can't see the Ranger.
+The bonus is now also provided for the entire turn the concealment was broken, which allows it to apply to melee attacks.
+[*] Conceal - updated description to mention it can't be used while flanked.
+[*] Implacable - updated description to no longer say you can't attack after gaining the bonus Move.
+[*] Untouchable - updated description to no longer say you have to get a kill on your turn.
+Added a flyover and a buff chevron when the Untouchable bonus is gained.
+[*] Rapid Fire - now has a 1 turn cooldown (down from 5).
+Cooldown is now mentioned in the extended description.
+[/list]